0xkaz/20220413test/README.md

 # The problem summary

-Only the output on Astar is different from the others.
+Only the output on Astar & Shiden are different from the others.

-On Astar.
+On Astar & Shiden

 ```
 await Test.total():  29999000000
 ```

-Others..
+On other chains (moonbeam, bsc, harmony, harmony testnet, fantom, fantom test, polygon, mumbai, avalanche, xdai ).

 ```
 await Test.total():  30000000000